amandeep1991/MLInterview/ML in General.md

 ## Types of Artificial Intelligence Learning Models  <a name="aimodels"> </br>

 ### AI Learning Models: Knowledge-Based Classification  <a name="kbc"> </br>
 - **Inductive Learning**: This type of AI learning model is based on inferring a general rule from datasets of input-output pairs.
+Algorithms SVM, ANN, kNN - are all inductive learners.
 - **Deductive Learning**:  This type of AI learning technique starts with a series of rules and infers new rules that are more efficient in the context of a specific AI algorithm.
+ - **Summary**: A deductive approach to teaching language starts by giving learners rules, then examples, then practice.
+It is a teacher-centred approach to presenting new content.
+This is compared with an inductive approach, which starts with examples and asks learners to find rules, and hence is more learner-centred.

 ### AI Learning Models: Feedback-Based Classification <a name="fbc"> </br>